-Read on to learn everything you need to know about choosing a basement dehumidifier.
 Click on one of the topics below to jump to the information you're looking for.

 A basement dehumidifier helps maintain an ideal indoor relative humidity (RH) level in the space.
 The Environmental Protection Agency suggests that the indoor relative humidity be kept between 30-60% to help prevent mold growth.
 A home with relative humidity above 60% can also be a breeding ground for pests and wood rot.